Trail Conditions

 • Respect all trail users…

 • Wheeled vehicles are not allowed on any of the multi-use trails from November 1st through March 31st each year… Includes (but not limited to) cars, trucks, ATVs on wheels and side by sides on wheels.
 Each winter our volunteers spend hundreds of hours grooming trails, and it only takes one wheeled vehicle powering through to shred a trail’s snow base and ruin it for everyone else.
-If you see a wheeled vehicle on a multi-use trail in Whitehorse between November 1st and March 31st please note the license plate or any other distinguishing features and phone the City of Whitehorse trouble line at 867 667 2111, it’s available 24/7.
+If you see a wheeled vehicle on a multi-use trail in Whitehorse between November 1st and March 31st please note the license plate and any other distinguishing features and phone the City of Whitehorse trouble line at 867 667 2111, it’s available 24/7.

 • Please give way to groomers…